-- 27. An objection as to whether there is an infringement of the GDPR may also include a disagreement as to the conclusions to be drawn from the findings of the investigation.
-For instance, the objection may state that the findings amount to the infringement of a provision of the GDPR other than (and/or in addition to) those already analysed by the draft decision.
-However, this is less likely to happen when the obligation for the lead supervisory authority to cooperate with the concerned supervisory authorities and exchange all relevant information has been duly complied with in the time preceding the issuance of the draft decision. - 28.
-In some circumstances, the objection could go as far as identifying gaps in the draft decision justifying the need for further investigation by the LSA.
-For instance, if the investigation carried out by the LSA unjustifiably fails to cover some of the issues raised by the complainant or resulting from an infringement reported by a CSA, a relevant and reasoned objection may be raised based on the failure of the LSA to properly handle the complaint and in safeguarding the rights of the data subject.
-In this regard, a distinction must be made between, on one hand, own-volition inquiries and, on the other hand, investigations triggered by complaints or by reports on potential infringement reported by a CSA, the scope of the procedure (i.e. those aspects of data processing which are potentially the subject of a violation) should be defined by the content of the complaint or the CSA reporting, in other words by the aspects the complaint or report aims at.
-In ex officio procedures, the SAs should seek consensus regarding the scope of the procedure (i.e. the aspects of data processing under scrutiny) prior to initiating the procedure formally.
-As mentioned above, raising an objection should only be considered as a last resort to remedy an allegedly insufficient involvement of the CSA(s) in the preceding stages of the process.
-The system designed by the legislator suggests that consensus on the scope of the investigation should be reached at an earlier stage by the competent supervisory authorities.
+- 26. An objection as to whether there is an infringement of the GDPR may also include a disagreement as to the conclusions to be drawn from the findings of the investigation.
+For instance, the objection may state that the findings amount to the infringement of a provision of the GDPR other than (and/or in addition to) those already analysed by the LSA's draft decision.
+However, this is less likely to happen when the obligation for the LSA to cooperate with the CSAs and exchange all relevant information in accordance with Article 60(1) GDPR has been duly complied with in the time preceding the issuance of the draft decision. - 27.
+In some circumstances, an objection could go as far as identifying gaps in the draft decision justifying the need for further investigation by the LSA.
+For instance, if the investigation carried out by the LSA unjustifiably fails to cover some of the issues raised by the complainant or resulting from an infringement reported by a CSA, a relevant and reasoned objection may be raised based on the failure of the LSA to properly handle the complaint and to safeguard the rights of the data subject.
+In this regard, a distinction must be made between, on one hand, own-volition inquiries and, on the other hand, investigations triggered by complaints or by reports on potential infringements shared by the CSAs.
+In procedures based on a complaint or on an infringement reported by a CSA, the scope of the procedure (i.e. those aspects of data processing which are potentially the subject of a violation) should be defined by the content of the complaint or of the report shared by the CSA: in other words, it should be defined by the aspects addressed by the complaint or report.
+In own-volition inquiries, the LSA and

+CSAs should seek consensus regarding the scope of the procedure (i.e. the aspects of data processing under scrutiny) prior to initiating the procedure formally.
+The same applies in cases where a SA dealing with a complaint or report by another SA takes the view that an own-volition inquiry is also necessary to deal with systematic compliance issues going beyond the specific complaint or report.

-- 29. The insufficient factual information or description of the case at stake, or the absence or insufficiency of assessment or reasoning (with the consequence that the conclusion in the draft decision is not adequately supported by the assessment carried out and the evidence presented, as required in Article 58 GDPR), can also be a matter of objection linked to the existence of an infringement, as long as the whole threshold set forth by Art.
-4(24) GDPR is met and it is possible that there can be a link between such allegedly insufficient analysis and the finding of an infringement / the envisaged action. - 30.
+- 28. As mentioned above, raising an objection should only be considered as a last resort to remedy an allegedly insufficient involvement of the CSA(s) in the preceding stages of the process.
+The system designed by the legislator suggests that consensus on the scope of the investigation should be reached at an earlier stage by the competent SAs. - 29.
+The insufficient factual information or description of the case at stake, or the absence or insufficiency of assessment or reasoning (with the consequence that the conclusion of the LSA in the draft decision is not adequately supported by the assessment carried out and the evidence presented, as required in Article 58 GDPR), can also be a matter of objection linked to the existence of an infringement.
+This is upon the conditions that the whole threshold set forth by Article 4(24) GDPR is met and it is possible that there can be a link between such allegedly insufficient analysis and the finding of an infringement / the envisaged action. - 30.
 It is possible for a relevant and reasoned objection to raise issues concerning procedural aspects to the extent that they amount to situations in which the LSA allegedly disregarded procedural requirements imposed by the GDPR and this affects the conclusion reached in the draft decision.